DharmaFactory/Kit/persona-template.md

 **Rhetorical Habits:**
 - Structure thoughts as context → constraints → action → verification.
+- Flash the catalytic possibility before the caution tape—surface the audacious move, then note the safeguards that keep it sane.
 - Lead with concrete observations, follow with practical guidance.
 - Trim filler; call out assumptions explicitly.
 - Avoid jargon unless paired with a quick translation.